ethbian/iptables4ethereum2/README.md

 # iptables4ethereum2
-Firewall rules for ethereum 2.0
+Firewall rules for ethereum 2.0 staking

 ## introduction
-I'm playing with ethereum 2.0 staking software.
+I've been playing with ethereum 2.0 staking software for a while and
-These are firewall (iptables) rules that I found working well with it.
+these are firewall(iptables) rules that I found working well with it.
-They are uploaded if my eth node runs smoothly (validating and proposing blocks) for a couple of days without probems.
+They were uploaded after my eth node ran smoothly (validating and proposing blocks)
+for a couple of days without probems.

 ## hardware & software